khalecl/know3/README.md

 ### 4. Open the App

 Visit [khalecl.github.io/know3](https://khalecl.github.io/know3).
 The status indicator turns green once Ollama is detected.
+In Settings, you can:

+Keep default local Ollama (http://localhost:11434)
+Or toggle ☁️ Cloud Inference (Faster) — faster responses, but documents will leave your machine.
 ---

 ## 🚀 Core Features